120 Ways To Make Money

 11. Virtual Travel Agent

 Anyone who enjoys customer service and you have a passion for travel could consider becoming a virtual travel agent to merge those two interests together.
 Travel agencies used to be physical entities, but since the service focuses on a simple conversation it’s become more popular and convenient for this to take place digitally.
-Travel Planners International, Nexion, Outside Agents, and Avoya all hire virtual travel agents.
+Travel Planners International, Nexion, and Avoya all hire virtual travel agents.

 13. Fulfilled by Amazon (FBA)